regenwatchdog/regenwatchdog.github.io/approved/rehousing.md

 In practice, few tenants choose to return to redeveloped estates and prefer to move to existing council homes elsewhere for a number of reasons:
 <ul>
 <li>
 Housing Association tenancies are perceived as offering less security of tenure (estates are generally redeveloped in partnership with developers and housing associations).
-Even in cases where Council's are redeveloping estates themselves, they do so using Housing Companies which offer different tenancies and calculate rents differently (see for example the [Gascoigne estate](/estates/barkinganddagenham/gascoigne).</li>
+Even where Councils redevelop estates themselves, they generally do so using Housing Companies which offer different tenancies and calculate rents differently (see for example the <a href="/estates/barkinganddagenham/gascoigne">Gascoigne estate regeneration</a>).</li>
 <br>
 <li>
 Higher rents - even when social housing is re-provided at social rents.
 This is a result of the higher-value of the new homes, which is one of the components of the formula for calculating social rents.</li>